-Staff recommends that the proposed project (i.e., use of an existing single-family dwelling as a short-term vacation rental) be determined to be categorically exempt from the California Environmental Quality Act (CEQA) pursuant to CEQA Guidelines Section 15301, Class 1, Existing Facilities.
+Staff recommends that the proposed project, to allow a short-term rental use within an existing single-family dwelling, be determined to be categorically exempt from the California Environmental Quality Act (CEQA) pursuant to CEQA Guidelines Section 15301, Class 1, Existing Facilities.
 This exemption consists of the operation, maintenance, permitting, or licensing of existing public or private structures or facilities involving negligible or no expansion of the use beyond what existed at the time of the lead agency's determination.

 The Planning Commission must consider the proposed CEQA exemption together with any comments received during the public review process.
-Further, the exemption can only be approved if the Commission finds, based on the whole record before it, that there is not substantial evidence that there are unusual circumstances (including future activities) which might reasonably result in the project having a significant effect on the environment.
+Further, the exemption can only be approved if the Commission finds, based on the whole record before it, that there is not substantial evidence that there are unusual circumstances (including future activities), which might reasonably result in the project having a significant effect on the environment.